apollo

 How does the drug interact with Ibuprofen 400 mg Tablet 400 mg Tablet:

-The combined use of Enoxaparin and Ibuprofen 400 mg Tablet can increase the risk of bleeding problems.
+The combined use of Cabozantinib and Ibuprofen 400 mg Tablet can increase the risk of bleeding.

 How to manage the interaction:

-Co-administration of Enoxaparin and Ibuprofen 400 mg Tablet can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like unusual bleeding or bruising, swelling, vomiting, blood in your urine or stools, headache, dizziness, or weakness, consult the doctor immediately.
+using Cabozantinib and Ibuprofen 400 mg Tablet can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black tarry stools, coughing or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 Severe